In a place that combines enduring inequalities and solutions that have shaped the world, we’ve been a constant at the leading edge of health.

 Hepworth was at the forefront of the British abstraction movement, though better known as a sculptor she also made prints.
 Rangatira I and II are from her Opposing Forms series, this she described as sculpture in the two dimensions.

-The collection of Guy’s and St Thomas’ Foundation is continuously growing, and our contemporary works are acquired from galleries, studios, and artists and the collection also grows through commissions.
+The collection of Guy’s and St Thomas’ Foundation is continuously growing.
+Our contemporary works are acquired from galleries, studios, and artists and the collection also grows through commissions.

-Research shows that, for both physical and mental health, there are numerous positive outcomes from having the arts in a healthcare setting, which includes both art on display and creating works.
+Research shows that, for both physical and mental health, there are numerous positive outcomes from having the arts in a healthcare setting.
+This includes both art on display and creating works.

-The works in the collection, whether acquired or commissioned, benefit the environment in a range of ways; this includes emotional needs, reflecting the experience or work of the patients and staff, and in responding to functional needs of the built environment.
+The works in the collection, whether acquired or commissioned, benefit the environment in a range of ways; this includes emotional needs, reflecting the experience or work of the patients and staff.
+Furthermore, this also includes responding to functional needs of the built environment.